-Under the Polish Act on Bonds, if the Bank is subject to non-bankruptcy liquidation (likwidacja), the Bank shall redeem the Covered Bonds at par on the opening day of such non-bankruptcy liquidation (likwidacja) proceedings.
-If the Bank is subject to a merger (polączenie), division (podział) or transformation (przekształcenie formy prawnej), and the entity that has taken over all or a portion of the Bank's obligations under the Covered Bonds pursuant to such merger (polączenie), division (podział) or transformation (przekształcenie formy prawnej) is not permitted under the Polish Covered Bonds Act to issue covered bonds, the Bank or its successor entity shall redeem such Covered Bonds at par.
-The terms non-bankruptcy liquidation (likwidacja), merger (polączenie), division (podział) and transformation (przekształcenie formy prawnej) in this paragraph shall have the meaning as prescribed under Polish law.
+(połączenie), division (podział) or transformation (przekształcenie formy prawnej) is not permitted under the Polish Covered Bonds Act to issue covered bonds, the Bank or its successor entity shall redeem such Covered Bonds at par.
+The terms non-bankruptcy liquidation (likwidacja), merger (połączenie), division (podział) and transformation (przekształcenie formy prawnej) in this paragraph shall have the meaning as prescribed under Polish law.

-Unless previously redeemed or purchased and cancelled and subject to Condition 5(c) "Redemption of the Covered Bonds in the event of the Bank's Bankruptcy and appointment of a Trustee", each Covered Bond will be redeemed by the Bank at 100 per cent. of its nominal value on its scheduled maturity date.
+Unless previously redeemed or purchased and cancelled and subject to Condition 5(c) "Redemption of the Covered Bonds in the event of the Bank's Bankruptcy", each Covered Bond will be redeemed by the Bank at 100 per cent. of its nominal value on its scheduled maturity date.